buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcTendon.md

 Predefined generic types for a tendon.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute made optional.
+> IFC4 CHANGE  Attribute made optional.

 ### NominalDiameter
 The nominal diameter defining the cross-section size of the tendon.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute made optional and deprecated.
+> IFC4 CHANGE  Attribute made optional and deprecated.
 Use respective attribute at _IfcTendonType_ instead.

 ### CrossSectionArea
 The effective cross-section area of the tendon.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute made optional and deprecated.
+> IFC4 CHANGE  Attribute made optional and deprecated.
 Use respective attribute at _IfcTendonType_ instead.

 ### TensionForce
 The maximum allowed tension force that can be applied on the tendon.